jclark/pc-ptp-ntp-guide/chrony.md

 sudo systemctl restart chronyd
 ```

 The /run/chrony.clk.ttyX.sock feature was added in gpsd 3.25.
 Before that, it supported only a /run/chrony.ttyX.sock, which works only for PPS data.
-If you're using a version of gpsd that does not support /run/chrony.clk.ttyX.sock, then you can instead use the SHM 0 refclock.
+If you're using a version of gpsd that does not support /run/chrony.clk.ttyX.sock, then you should instead use the SHM 0 refclock.

 ```
-refclock SHM 0 poll 3 offset 0.216 noselect refid UART
+refclock SHM 0 poll 0 delay 0.1 offset 0.216 noselect refid UART
 ```

 ## Hardware timestamping